Dr Maria Weikum

 Ricardo is in charge of scientific communications within EuPRAXIA.

 Alexandra Welsch has been working as part of the EU Project TEAM based at the Cockcroft Institute / University of Liverpool, UK since 2011.
 Her work includes the development and administration of the websites of the Marie Curie Networks.
 She is also in charge of the actualisation of the social media presence of these projects, as well as the creation and distribution of different newsletters.
 In June 2015 Alexandra joined the accelerating news editorial board.

 In EuPRAXIA, Alexandra is the main communication contact for website enquiries.

-Ruth Mundt is working as support of all EU-Projects connected to the DESY Research and Development.
-She has been working for the EuCARD2 FP7 since 2014 and was involved in the EuPRAXIA Horizon2020 from the beginning in 2014.
+Ruth Rudolph is working as support of all EU-Projects connected to the DESY Research and Development.
+She has been working for the EuCARD2 FP7 since 2014 and was involved in the EuPRAXIA Horizon2020 from 2014-2019.

 Moreover she is the Administrator of the Helmholtz Accelerator Research and Development Office at DESY and responsible for organizational and financial matters regarding ARD.

 As a member of the EuPRAXIA Management Support Team she supported in particular the Coordinator.

 Dr Andreas Walker joined EuPRAXIA in November 2015 and acted as the Scientific Secretary of EuPRAXIA until 2019.
 Before joining he worked within the LUX group at the University of Hamburg, commissioning the 200 TW ANGUS laser beamline and LUX target area; developing laser quality diagnostics; building active and passive laser beam stabilization methods; working on post plasma target diagnostics; and teaching at the University of Hamburg.